 Tell me the truth.
 You read that blog title, your jaw dropped and you started salivating all over your keyboard.
 It's OK.
 Understandable.
 Expected, even.

-What follows is a recipe that heavily utilizes this recipe for the nuts-and-bolts, and holy crap, the recipe at that link alone should be enough to cover your keyboard in drool.
+this recipe for the nuts-and-bolts, and holy crap, the recipe at that link alone should be enough to cover your keyboard in drool.
 And it should have been enough for me.

 Alas, I rarely know when to leave well enough alone.
 I just made these a couple hours ago.